Reserve Bank of India: Since 2010

-Structure
+Organisation Structure

 RBI Monetary Museum in Mumbai was established by the bank under its educational programme in 2004.

 The central board of directors is the main committee of the central bank.
 The Government of India appoints the directors for a four-year term.
 The board consists of a governor, and not more than four deputy governors; four directors to represent the regional boards; two – usually the Economic Affairs Secretary and the Financial Services Secretary – from the Ministry of Finance and ten other directors from various fields.
 The Reserve Bank – under Raghuram Rajan's governorship – wanted to create a post of a chief operating officer (COO), in the rank of deputy governor and wanted to re-allocate work between the five of them (four deputy governor and COO).

 Two of the four deputy governors are traditionally from RBI ranks and are selected from the bank's executive directors.
 One is nominated from among the chairpersons of public sector banks and the other is an economist.
-An Indian Administrative Service officer can also be appointed as deputy governor of RBI and later as the governor of RBI as with the case of Y. Venugopal Reddy and Duvvuri Subbarao.
-Other persons forming part of the central board of directors of the RBI are Revathi Iyer, Sachin Chaturvedi, Satish Kashinath Marathe, Swaminathan Gurumurthy, Anand Gopal Mahindra, Venu Srinivasan, Pankaj Ramanbhai Patel, Ravindra H. Dholakia, Ajay Seth, and Vivek Joshi.
+An Indian Administrative Service (IAS) officer can also be appointed as deputy governor of RBI and later as the governor of RBI as with the case of Y. Venugopal Reddy and Duvvuri Subbarao.
+Other persons forming part of the central board of directors of the RBI are Satish Kashinath Marathe, Swaminathan Gurumurthy, Anand Gopal Mahindra, Venu Srinivasan, Pankaj Ramanbhai Patel, Ravindra H. Dholakia.